Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Introduction

-In general, it is impossible to achieve a sublinear dynamic regret bound, due to the arbitrary fluctuation in the time-varying functions~\cite{zinkevich2003online,besbes2015non}.
-Existing single-level analysis show that it is indeed possible to bound the dynamic regret in terms of certain regularity of the comparator sequence \cite{zinkevich2003online,mokhtari2016online,yang2016tracking,zhang2017improved}, functional variation~\cite{besbes2015non}, or the gradient variation~\cite{chiang2012online,jadbabaie2015online}.
-Hence, in order to achieve a sublinear regret, one has to impose some regularity constraints on the sequence of cost functions.
-In this work, we define the outer and inner \textit{path-length} quantities to capture the regularity of the sequences:
+Note that the above regret is \textit{not} fully static, as the inner optima $\{\m{y}^*_t\}_{t=1}^T$ are changing over $T$.

-Note that $P_{p,T}$ is the path-length of the outer minimizers and is widely used for analyzing the dynamic regret of single-level non-stationary optimization~\cite{zinkevich2003online,mokhtari2016online,yang2016tracking,zhang2017improved}. $Y_{p,T}$ is new regularity for OBO that measures how fast the minimizers of inner cost functions change.
-The following example shows that $P_{p,T}$ and $Y_{p,T}$ are not comparable in general and both measures play a key role in OBO. \begin{exm} Let $\mathcal{X} = \left[-1,1\right]$ and consider a sequence of quadratic cost functions
+In general, it is impossible to achieve a sublinear dynamic regret bound due to the arbitrary fluctuations in the time-varying functions~\citep{besbes2015non}.
+Existing single-level analysis shows that it is indeed possible to bound the dynamic regret in terms of certain regularities of the comparator sequence \citep{zinkevich2003online,besbes2015non}.
+Hence, in order to achieve sublinear regret, one has to impose some regularity constraints on the sequence of cost functions.
+In this work, we define the outer and inner \textit{path-length} (of order $p$) quantities to capture the regularity of the sequences: